 Yes.
 When you upload your files, it is over a highly encrypted channel (https) that directly connects your computer to one of our servers.
 Our servers are self hosted, so we do not rely on any third party to store or transmit your personal data.

 - Can I be sure my payment details are safe?

 Yes.
-Card details are sent to our payment service providers over highly secure 256bit encrypted direct connections.
-Card details are not held locally with the UK Copyright Service, and are never stored or transmitted in a unencrypted format.
-Our payment service providers are also regularly audited by Visa and MasterCard to ensure that their systems conform to the latest security standards.
+We communicate to our payment service provider over highly secure 256bit encrypted direct connections.
+We are PCI-DSS compliant and do not store your card details.
+Our payment service providers are regularly audited by Visa and MasterCard to ensure that their systems conform to the latest security standards.